danilopez0111/aerospace-unet-goes16/README.md

 ## Evaluation

-Two methods of accuracy we evaluated for the results are the IOU score and the F1 score- two widely accepted methods for evaluation for semantic segmentation.
+Two methods of accuracy we evaluated for the results are the IOU score and the F1 score- two widely accepted methods of evaluation for semantic segmentation.

 ### 5 Minute Model